 The MMEA, effectively the Malaysian Coast Guard, came into being as the result of an amalgamation of government agencies, such as the departments of customs, fisheries and wildlife.
-The Air Wing received its first helicopter in 2007 and since then has been flying maritime patrol and surveillance, search and rescue, and medical evacuation missions from its base at Subang Airport near Kuala Lumpur.
+The Air Wing received its first helicopter in 2007 and since then has been flying missions, including maritime patrol and surveillance, search and rescue, and medical evacuation from its base at Subang Airport near Kuala Lumpur.

-The agency’s fleet consists of five aircraft: three Eurocopter SA 365N3 Dauphin helicopters and a pair of Bombardier CL-415MPs.
+The agency’s fleet currently consists of five aircraft: three Eurocopter SA 365N3 Dauphin helicopters and a pair of Bombardier CL-415MPs.
 Three AgustaWestland AW139s are due to be delivered later this year.

 This rapid expansion has resulted in crewing problems.
 Both the Royal Malaysian Army and Air Force have loaned pilots and crew, who fly the Dauphins; the CL-415s are flown by Air Force pilots with Beech King Air 200 and C-130 maritime patrol experience.
 Zammani said he also would like to use Navy crews, but at this time that service cannot spare personnel.